- Fee assured

-6. Evaluation of the selective use of abdomino-pelvic drains at laparoscopic myomectomy: in enhanced recovery, do drains delay discharge home?
+6. Evaluation of the selective use of abdominal-pelvic drains at laparoscopic myomectomy: in enhanced recovery, do drains delay discharge home?

-European Journal of Obstetrics & Gynecology and Reproductive Biology
+European Journal of Obstetrics & Gynaecology and Reproductive Biology

 7. A United Kingdom national survey of trends in ectopic pregnancy management.